 Many artists find drawing water difficult yet, as with most techniques, there are guidelines to follow.
 If you want to know how to draw water, I can show you what I do.
 In short…

-Darker shapes will reflect lighter, and lighter shapes will reflect darker.
+In water, darker shapes will reflect lighter, and lighter shapes will reflect darker.
 Water will appear darker than the sky.
-Reflections reveal the undersides of an object and not its reverse.
-And finally, reflections lose detail and align vertically.
+Reflections reveal the undersides of an object and not the reverse image.
+And finally, water reflections always lose detail.

 Armed with a few simple ‘rules’, let’s see how they work in practice.